wmde/Diff/README.md

 ## Usage

-The Diff library can be subdivided into several components.
+The Diff library can be subdivided into several packages.

+* **DiffOp** Value objects that represent add, change, remove and composite operations.
+* **Differ** Service objects to create a diff between two sets of data.
+* **Patcher** Service objects toa apply a diff as patch to a set of data.
+* **Comparer** Support service objects for determining if two values are equal.
+* **ArrayComparer** Support service objects for computing the difference between to arrays.

 ### DiffOp